pranavpdx/Calculator/Readme.md

 # Four Function Calculator

-This repositry contains the code for a basic 4 function calculator capable of preforming operations on 2 numbers that additionally changes colors using the JSwing class.
+This repository contains the code for a basic 4 function calculator capable of preforming operations on 2 numbers that additionally changes colors using the JSwing class.

 ## How It Works